Lichen Planus (Charma Kushtha)

 Lichen planus (LP) is a rare, chronic, inflammatory autoimmune skin and mucous membrane disease.
 It most commonly presents as itchy, shiny, reddish-purple spots (lesions) on the skin (cutaneous LP) or as white-gray lesions in the mouth or on the lips (oral LP).
 Less commonly, it may also involve the genitals (penile or vulvar LP), scalp (lichen planopilaris), ears (otic LP), nails, eyes, and esophagus.
 Similar to lichen found growing on trees and rocks in forests, the skin lesions are often flat-topped and can be somewhat scaly, hence the name “lichen” planus.

 Skin diseases are collectively described as kushta roga in Ayurveda.
-Due to its resemblance in signs and symptoms, Lichen planus. seems similar to charma kushtha, which is a vata and kapha dosha dominant condition in class of kshudra kushtha.
+Due to its resemblance in signs and symptoms, Lichen planus. seems similar to Charma Kushtha, which is a vata and kapha dosha dominant condition in class of kshudra kushtha.
 The vitiated dosha affects the skin and its blood circulation affecting the moisture of the tissue.
-Affected skin therefore becomes discoloured and thick.
+Affected skin, therefore, becomes discolored and thick.

-Dr. Gupta’s IAFA Dr. Gupta’s IAFA successfully address this condition and provides very safe and effective treatment for Lichen planus.
+Dr. Gupta’s IAFA successfully addresses this condition and provides very safe and effective treatment for Lichen planus.